Honey-Bee-Roundup-Capstone/dash-repo/README.md

 ## <a name="project_description"></a>Project Description:
 [[Back to top](#top)]

 Bees provide nearly one-third of the food we eat by pollinating our fields and orchards.
 Bees are also a multi-billion dollar industry.
 The problem is that honeybee colonies are shrinking more and more each year.
-What we aim to do is predict honeybee colony loss over time based on key factors that help and harm honeybees.
-We will then make recommendations to people in the business: beekeepers, farmers, the USDA, honey and wax companies, and so on, to mitigate future losses and improve the overall outlook of honeybees in general.
-This project provides both a financial benefit and an environmental one, and we're excited to see what solutions we can provide for this important issue.
+What we’ve done is predict honeybee colony loss over time based on key factors that help and harm honeybees.
+We’ve found that certain states have better survivability for their bees, and plan to look further into what these states offer bees that could be applied to other states.
+We also found that the bee population dips more drastically in winter when they rely heavily on their honey reserves at that time to overwinter.
+We plan to explore the effect of other stressors, such as Mites, Pesticides, and Disease, on overall hive health.

+<a href = "https://www.canva.com/design/DAFQROGr2j4/vhxKf9p8nqg4u1fuLkqAcw/edit?utm_content=DAFQROGr2j4&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton">Project Slideshow Presentation</a>

 ***
 ## <a name="planning"></a>Project Planning: